Fractal-Tess/NightLights/README.md

 # Pathway-Lightstrip

-A simple novice code for controlling activating a lightstrip
+Extremely generic and simple code for controlling light switching based on a photoresistor.